 All of these activities help parents develop relationships with the teachers and other school staff and allows parents to know more about what happens at school and in the classroom.
 The positive relationships with teachers allows for frequent conversations about their child and better understanding of what the child is doing at school.

-Research identified four things that improve student achievement:
+Four things that improve student achievement:

 - Parents having high (but reasonable) expectations of their children